KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 -  This preference is used to manage automatically changing item locations from processing (PROC) to the book cart (CART).
-A :ref:`cron job <in-processing/book-cart-label>` needs to be set to run at specified intervals to age items from CART to the permanent shelving location.
+A :ref:`cron job <cron-in-processing-book-cart-label>` needs to be set to run at specified intervals to age items from CART to the permanent shelving location.
 (For example, an hourly cron entry of cart\_to\_shelf.pl --hours 3 where --hours is the amount of time an item should spend on the cart before aging to its permanent location.)
-More information can be found in the :ref:`related chapter <in-processing-/-book-cart-locations-label>` in this manual.
+More information can be found in the :ref:`related chapter <in-processing-book-cart-locations-label>` in this manual.

    -  **Note**